ReneGRomCodes/FCC_scientific_computing_with_python/README.md

 ## Course Information

-For more information about the FreeCodeCamp "Scientific Computing with Python (Beta) Certificate" course, including syllabus, requirements, and how to enroll, visit the [FreeCodeCamp website](https://www.freecodecamp.org/learn/scientific-computing-with-python/).
+For more information about the FreeCodeCamp "Scientific Computing with Python Certificate" course, including syllabus, requirements, and how to enroll, visit the [FreeCodeCamp website](https://www.freecodecamp.org/learn/scientific-computing-with-python/).